How to Start a Home Kitchen Business in Dubai

 What happens if I fail the kitchen inspection?

 You'll receive a written report listing the deficiencies.
-Fix each item, document the fixes (photos help), and request a re-inspection.
-There's no limit on re-inspections, but each re-visit may incur a fee and takes 1–2 weeks to schedule.
-Most people pass on the second attempt after addressing the checklist in Step 1.
+Fix each item, document the fixes with photos, and request a re-inspection — typically 1–2 weeks to schedule.

 Do I need to register for VAT?